Alsve/jsLibrary/README.md

 #### Usage
 Include the javascript file with script tag and insert it wherever you need.
 The js only need vanilla javascript library and only take one global variable name (i.e _TicTacToe_)

-Also the javascript need some tweaking with button array id which will be stored in _TicTacToe.boardid_ that comprise sorted ids incrementally from 0 = top left most button to 8 = right bottom most button.
+Also the javascript need some tweakings of button id array which will be stored in _TicTacToe.boardid_ that comprise sorted ids incrementally from 0 = top left most button to 8 = right bottom most button.

 Localization could also be done by altering _TicTacToe.infostr_ which now is currently filled with string in bahasa.

-_TicTacToe.infoid_ should set accordingly to tag which will containt information about event in the game.
+_TicTacToe.infoid_ should set accordingly to tag with _id='info'_ which will containt information about event in the game.

 [Try it yourself here.](http://jsbin.com/qadetiwazi/1/edit?html,output)